Arbitration Hearings and Disputes

 “Two or more persons may agree in writing to submit to arbitration a controversy existing between them, whether the controversy arises out of a contract or the refusal to perform all or a part of a contract or any other matter.”
 A careful reading of the statute discloses that many other non-contractual disputes can and will be subject to mandatory arbitration.

-In mandating the use of arbitration to address future disputes in a contract or other legal relationships, the parties can by agreement limit or expand the scope of the arbitration proceeding but they are bound to go to arbitration in accordance with their agreement.
-Our courts will not rewrite a contract between parties to limit or broaden the scope of arbitration or otherwise make it more fair, efficient or forceful.
+By mandating arbitration to address future disputes in a contract or other legal relationship, the parties can, by agreement, limit or expand the scope of the arbitration proceeding.
+Still, they are bound to go to arbitration under their agreement.
+Our courts will not rewrite a contract between the parties to limit or broaden the scope of arbitration, or otherwise make it fairer, more efficient, or more binding.

 Deciding Whether a Dispute is Subject to Arbitration in New Jersey

 Perhaps your agreement is unclear whether your disagreement or issue is subject to arbitration.
-Maybe you read the contract or governing document in such a way that you are not bound to arbitrate your matter.
-If there is a dispute whether the arbitration of a particular issue is mandated under a contract, that dispute must generally be resolved by the courts of New Jersey, subject to the terms of the agreement.
-The courts in NJ will read and interpret the arbitration language in the contract and evaluate whether the claim falls within the scope of mandatory arbitration.
-However, the court will not initially rule on the merits of the dispute, only whether the case is subject to mandatory arbitration.
+Maybe you read the contract or governing document in a way that leaves you not bound to arbitrate your matter.
+If there is a dispute over whether a particular issue is subject to arbitration under a contract, that dispute must generally be resolved by the courts of New Jersey, subject to the terms of the agreement.
+The courts in NJ will read and interpret the arbitration clause in the contract and determine whether the claim falls within its scope.
+However, the court will not initially rule on the merits of the dispute; it will only determine whether the case is subject to mandatory arbitration.

 Is arbitration in your future?
 Not sure?
 Make it easier for yourself.

-Contact Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, an experienced arbitration lawyer in New Jersey, toll-free at (855) 376-5291, or email him at fniemann@hnlawfirm.com to schedule a consultation about your arbitration matter.
-He welcomes your calls and inquiries and you’ll find him very approachable and easy to talk to.
+Contact Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, an experienced arbitration lawyer in New Jersey, at (732) 863-9900, or email him at fniemann@hnlawfirm.com to schedule a consultation about your arbitration matter.
+He welcomes your calls and inquiries, and you’ll find him very approachable and easy to talk to.
 Fred Niemann has been approved as a New Jersey Mediator by the NJ Supreme Court.